sanchezcarlos1986/react-files-generator/README.md

 ## Available Scripts

+Install this dependency in your proyect using `npm install react-files-generator`.

-In your project's package.json, add a script task with any name you want, then give it the command *generator*.
+Then, in your project's package.json, add a script task with any name you want, and give it the command **generator**.

 Now, you can run your task to start using the CLI.